How to Export WordPress to CSV, Excel, and XML

 Export WordPress – Advanced Topics

-To export WordPress data in a different format, change the Export Type (in step 2 above) to a different file format.
+To export WordPress data in a different format, expand the Export Type section in the Drag & Drop interface.
 Here are the available options:

 - CSV File: creates a .CSV file.